|

 Note that systemd-halt.service(8), systemd-reboot.service,

-systemd-poweroff.service and systemd-kexec.service will
+systemd-poweroff.service and systemd-kexec.service will transition

-phase of system shutdown (implemented in the systemd-shutdown
+system shutdown (implemented in the systemd-shutdown binary),

-and resources are generally terminated and released already, the
+resources are generally terminated and released already, the

-second phase hence operates only as safety net for everything
+second phase hence operates only as safety net for everything that

-that couldn't be stopped or released for some reason during the
+could not be stopped or released for some reason during the

 primary, unit-based shutdown phase described above.